 City Learning Quarter

-The campus will offer first-class education and training facilities for the people of Wolverhampton and beyond, with thousands of students and apprentices set to walk through the doors and gain the skills and knowledge they need to succeed in their future career.
+The campus offers first-class education and training facilities for the people of Wolverhampton and beyond, with thousands of students and apprentices set to walk through the doors and gain the skills and knowledge they need to succeed in their future career.

-The campus will boast state-of-the-art industry-standard training facilities and learning technology for around 2000 students and nearly 200 staff.
+The campus boasts state-of-the-art industry-standard training facilities and learning technology for around 2000 students and nearly 200 staff.

-The new campus – currently under construction – is set to open in autumn 2025 will enable the college to move from the Paget Road site which has been identified for much-needed housing.***
+Our new campus, opened in November 2025, has enabled the college to move from the Paget Road site which was identified for much-needed housing.***

 The proposals for the City Learning Quarter campus were supported by an initial £6.2 million investment from the City of Wolverhampton Council and Black Country Local Enterprise Partnership, which enabled the completion of design work, site surveys, ground investigations, site acquisition and clearance.